HenrikBach1/ansible-scripts/README.md

   - `container-remove`: Stop and remove the container completely
   - `container-help`: Show all available container commands

+These commands are available in all containers, regardless of how you connect to them.
+For troubleshooting command availability, use the `--verify` option with the container start scripts.

 These features are implemented through a shared script (`run-container-common.sh`) that is used by the environment-specific container scripts.
 This modular approach reduces code duplication and ensures consistent behavior across different development environments.

 ## Helper Scripts

+- `container-command-common.sh`: Shared library of functions for container command installation and management
-- `add-commands-to-container.sh`: Adds standardized container commands to any Docker container.
-This script is called automatically by container creation scripts, but can also be used manually to add commands to existing containers.
+- `add-commands-to-container.sh`: Adds standardized container commands to any Docker container using the shared library
+- `ensure-yocto-container-commands.sh`: Specialized script for ensuring container commands are properly installed in Yocto containers (uses the same shared library)
 - `container-watch.sh`: Background process that monitors containers and handles detach/stop/remove requests
+- `verify-container.sh`: Quick verification tool to check if a container's commands and workspace paths are properly configured
+- `maintain-container-scripts.sh`: Maintenance tool for cleaning up temporary files and verifying container configurations

+> **Note on Command Installation**: Both command installation scripts now use a shared library (`container-command-common.sh`) with consistent behavior.
+Use `add-commands-to-container.sh` for most containers and `ensure-yocto-container-commands.sh` for specialized Yocto container setups requiring extra reliability.

 ## Container Connection Methods